Variables - Declaration vs Assignment

 - Creating a variable name in memory (with or without a value).
 In Javascript ES6, this is accomplished with the

-declaration keywords. - Variable Assignment
+constandletdeclaration keywords. - Variable Assignment

 - When we give a variable name a value using the

-assignment operator.
+=assignment operator.
 We say we've "assigned a variable".
-If a variable hasn't been assigned, it's value will beundefined
+If a variable hasn't been assigned, it's value will beundefined.

-vs let
+const vs let vs var

 Variables should be initially declared (a name created in memory) with a declaration keyword.
 This is only needed when the variable is first created.
 Of the three keywords available, it is recommended you try them in this order

-: The value of a constant can't be changed through reassignment.
-This is the safest way to declare a variable.let
+const: The value of a constant can't be changed through reassignment.
+This is the safest way to declare a variable.let: If you need to reassign a variable later (see common errors below), you should uselet.var: This keyword is the classic (ES5) method of declaring a variable and should be avoided.

 Key Takeaways